Harry Reid: Early life and early career

 Harry Mason Reid Jr. was born on December 2, 1939, in Searchlight, Nevada, the third of four sons of Harry Reid, a rock miner, and Inez Orena (Jaynes) Reid, a laundress for local brothels.
 At that time, Searchlight was a small, impoverished town.
-His father died of suicide in 1972, at the age of 58, when Harry was 32 years old.
+His father died by suicide in 1972, at the age of 58, when Harry was 32 years old.
 His paternal grandmother was an English immigrant from Darlaston, Staffordshire.
 Reid's boyhood home was a shack with no indoor toilet, hot water or telephone.

 Since Searchlight had no high school, Reid boarded with relatives 40 mi away, in Henderson, so that he could attend Basic High School, where he played football and was an amateur boxer.
 While at Basic High, he met future Nevada governor Mike O'Callaghan, who was a teacher there and served as Reid's boxing coach.
 Reid attended Southern Utah University and graduated from Utah State University in 1961, where he double-majored in political science and history.
 He also minored in economics at Utah State's School of Commerce and Business Administration.
 He then attended George Washington University Law School while working as a police officer for the United States Capitol Police, and he earned his Juris Doctor in 1964.